 Based on Dr. Punita Rice's research, conducted through Johns Hopkins University's School of Education, the book focuses on South Asian American research participants' K-12 experiences, especially in context of teacher cultural proficiency and belief in the model minority myth.
 The book offers anecdotes, quotes, and quantitative data, examined through the lens of today's society, to provide guidance for how educators, policymakers, and the community might improve experiences for South Asian American–and all students–in our increasingly diverse schools.

-Dr. Punita Rice is a secondary Social Studies teacher and content specialist.
-She is also the director of New Northeast Consulting, and serves as an academic adviser with Johns Hopkins University School of Education.
-She is the founder of the Improving South Asian American Students’ Experiences resource-hub (ISAASE.org), and the author of: South Asian American Experiences in Schools, and the book Toddler Weaning: Deciding to Gradually Wean your Toddler & Making it Happen, as well as the children’s book Hunny Goes to Swimming Class.
-She has published in Berkeley Review of Education, Education Week Teacher, The Baltimore Sun, The Establishment, and other platforms (see the writing page).
+Dr. Punita Rice the author of research book South Asian American Experiences in Schools, and the book Toddler Weaning: Deciding to Gradually Wean your Toddler & Making it Happen, and the Adventures of Hunny Bunny & Sunny Bunny books.
+She has published in Berkeley Review of Education, Education Week Teacher, The Baltimore Sun, The Establishment, and others (see the writing page).
 Dr. Rice is the founder of the Improving South Asian American Students’ Experiences resource-hub (ISAASE.org), and is a teacher and academic adviser with Johns Hopkins University School of Education.
 She holds a degree in Psychology from the University of Maryland, a Masters in teaching from Loyola University Maryland, and a Doctorate in Education specializing in Entrepreneurial Leadership from Johns Hopkins University.
 She transitioned from education to community outreach for businesses in 2021, and now works in business infrastructure and operations.
 Dr. Rice is based in Maryland.